Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Method

 \subsection{Degradation Prompts}

 Characterizing HSI degradation in a unified manner remains an open challenge.
-Existing methods typically rely on explicit degradation priors~\cite{wu2025MP-HSIR, lee2024PromptHSI} (such as degradation types like Gaussian noise, blur, etc.), which require prior knowledge of degradation types and parameters (Fig.~\ref{fig2} (a)).
-However, in practical applications, accurate degradation types and parameters are often difficult to obtain, which limits the generalization capability of prior-based methods.
-To address this limitation, we introduce DP.
-It is a compact multi-dimensional representation that quantifies the essential characteristics of HSI degradation without requiring any specific prior assumptions.

-Our prompts are grounded in three physically interpretable metrics, \ie, \textit{high-frequency energy ratio (HFER)}, \textit{spatial texture uniformity (STU)}, and \textit{spectral curvature mean (SCM)}.
-The first two capture spatial degradation (\eg, loss of detail or structural coherence), while the latter reflects spectral smoothness disruption.
-Their definitions and physical meanings are detailed in Table~\ref{tab:metrics}.
-We compute these metrics on 1,000 degraded HSIs, each containing 200 samples from five degradation categories: noise, blur, low resolution, regions missing, and band missing that represent the common and physically meaningful degradation patterns in hyperspectral image acquisition and processing.

-\textbf{Degradation Type Identification.} To evaluate whether these metrics contain sufficient information to distinguish between degradation mechanisms, we visualize the features using t-SNE and trained a Random Forest classifier with an 80/20 train–test split.
-As shown in Fig.~\ref{fig2} (b), the t-SNE plot reveals clear separation among the five degradation types, and the confusion matrix of the classification results indicates that nearly all degradation types are correctly identified.
-This demonstrates that even a small set of interpretable descriptors can effectively differentiate between distinct degradation mechanisms.

-\textbf{Metric Distribution Analysis.} Visualization of metric distributions across degradation types (Fig.~\ref{fig2} (c)) yields key insights into the nature of HSI degradation.
-For instance, \textit{spatial texture uniformity} clearly separates blur (concentrated near 0) from Gaussian noise and regions missing ($>0.7$), while low-resolution and band missing occupy an intermediate regime ($0.2–0.6$).
-More strikingly, \textit{spectral curvature mean} shows nearly identical distributions for regions missing and band missing, despite their distinct physical origins (spatial versus spectral corruption).
-These observations collectively demonstrate that distinct degradation processes can produce similar statistical signatures in HSI properties, which motivates our pursuit of a unified degradation representation rather than degradation-specific approaches.
+As illustrated in Fig.~\ref{fig2} (a), existing methods typically face significant trade-offs: they either rely on explicit degradation priors~\cite{wu2025MP-HSIR, lee2024PromptHSI}, which are often difficult to obtain accurately in real-world scenarios, or employ implicit black-box representations~\cite{wang2025moerl,potlapalli2023PromptIR} that are uninterpretable and prone to overfitting training distributions, leading to poor generalization on unseen degradations.
+To address these limitations, we introduce DP, a compact multi-dimensional representation grounded in interpretable metrics.
+Unlike previous approaches, DP operates without explicit priors and effectively generalizes to unseen degradation types.